Whether you’re setting up shop or looking to reach new customers, you’re going to need an eye-catching and stylish promotional flyer.

 Speaking of graphic design tips for flyers, this one will elevate the entire look.
 Abstract shapes can be a versatile way to add interest to your composition.
 They can also divide and organize your composition.
 In the example below, notice how the shapes serve many purposes.
 They highlight sections and influence the flow of the composition too.

-Abstract shapes don't necessarily have to be angular.
+While designing a great flyer, keep in mind that abstract shapes don't necessarily have to be angular.
 Here we see curved shapes used with a different color scheme.